Principles of operator algebras: 7a. Gelfand theorem

 In short, complicated all this, and you will have to trust me here.
 Moving ahead now, there is one more thing to be discussed in connection with Definition 7.1, and this is physics.
 Let me formulate here the question that you surely have in mind:

-\begin{question} We already agreed, without clear evidence, that our linear operators $T:H\to H$ should be bounded.
-But what now about quantum spaces, is it a good idea to assume that these are as above, of finite mass, and with tracial integration? \end{question}
+\begin{question} As physicists we already agreed, without clear evidence, that our operators $T:H\to H$ should be bounded.
+But what about quantum spaces, is it a good idea to assume that these are as above, of finite mass, and with tracial integration? \end{question}

 Well, this is certainly an interesting question.
 In favor of my choice, I would argue that the mathematical physics of Jones \cite{jo1}, \cite{jo2}, \cite{jo3}, \cite{jo5}, \cite{jo6} and Voiculescu \cite{vo1}, \cite{vo2}, \cite{vdn} needs a trace $tr:A\to\mathbb C$, as above.
 And the same goes for certain theoretical physics continuations of the main work of Connes \cite{co3}, as for instance the basic theory of the Standard Model spectral triple of Chamseddine-Connes, whose free gauge group has tracial Haar integration.
 Needless to say, all this is quite subjective.
-But hey, question of theoretical physics you asked, answer of theoretical physics is what you got.
+But hey, question of theoretical physics you asked, answer of theoretical physics is what you get.

 Hang on, we are not done yet.
 Now that we are convinced that Definition 7.1 is the correct one, be that on mathematical or physical grounds, let us look for examples.
 And here the situation is quite grim, because even in the classical case, we have: